What is the EU Extended Producer Responsibility (EPR) batteries regulation and what do I need to do?

 In order to ensure that their products are EPR compliant, companies therefore register with a PRO, report the quantity of products sold, and pay the respective fee to the PRO.

 EPR for batteries, including batteries in electronic products, has already been rolled out in many European countries for years (including Germany, France, Spain, Italy, Sweden, the Netherlands and more).
-The new EU battery regulation has now made EPR for batteries mandatory throughout all EU member states.
+The new EU batteries regulation has now made EPR for batteries mandatory throughout all EU member states.
 This means that by 18 August 2025, all member states must enable producers to be able to register their battery-containing articles.

 Important